Theeo04/linux-scripts/README.md

 Password Manager CLI is a simple Bash script that helps you securely store and retrieve passwords directly from the terminal.
 All passwords are encrypted using the AES-256-CBC algorithm and saved locally on your computer, ensuring your data remains private and protected.

 ### How to implement it ?

+- Create an alias for functions created: 'add-password.sh' and 'get-password.sh'
+  \ nano ~/.bash_aliases \